YatingMusic/ReaRender/README.md

 #### 1. Install *beyond_reaper*

 To controll REAPER in python, you need to install **beyond_reaper**.
-Please check out [here](beyond_reaper) for the instructions.
+Please check out [here](beyond_reaper/installation.md) for the instructions.

 #### 2. Create Projects
-The instructions [here](docs/project_setting.md) will show musicians and engineers how to setup their REAPER project.
+The instruction [here](docs/project_setting.md) will show musicians and engineers how to setup their REAPER project.

 #### 3. RUN!
 We have two templates: